mgoldstein/takepart/drupal/sites/all/modules/custom/tp_dfp/README.txt

 #How to use:
 1) Add or update the Template ID (from DFP) at admin/config/dfp
-1) Add a 'sponsor' taxonomy term- admin/structure/taxonomy/sponsor/add
+2) Add a 'sponsor' taxonomy term- admin/structure/taxonomy/sponsor/add
-2) On the term add form, add a 'DFP Advertiser ID' (from DFP)
+3) On the term add form, add a 'DFP Advertiser ID' (from DFP) and save
-3) Save the term
-*A 'success' message will get generated with a link to the freshly created creative on the DFP server
+4) Add a node (article) and for the 'Sponsored' field, reference the term created above *A 'success' message will get generated with a link to the freshly created creative on the DFP server when a published node gets saved